Smokey Robinson and his wife sued by 4 women alleging sexual battery, assault

 Four women have filed a lawsuit against Motown legend Smokey Robinson and his wife, alleging sexual battery and assault.

-The complaint was filed on Tuesday in the Los Angeles Superior Court naming Smokey Robinson, whose legal name is William Robinson Jr. and his wife, Frances Robinson, as the defendants.
+The complaint, which is seeking $50 million in damages, was filed on Tuesday in the Los Angeles Superior Court naming Smokey Robinson, whose legal name is William Robinson Jr. and his wife, Frances Robinson, as the defendants.

 The damages listed in the lawsuit include sexual battery, assault, false imprisonment, gender violence and several workplace violations.